7 a.m. Without my antidepressants, I awake and think:

-I come home and have a latte then dash off my story about the woman who grabbed my breasts in order not to fall down in the Macy’s Intimate Apparel Department.
+I come home and have a latte then dash off my story about the woman who grabbed my breasts to avoid falling in the Macy’s Intimate Apparel Department.

 8 a.m.
 I feel uncharacteristically sleepy.

-Also some of his um, body parts were larger than expected, which brings to mind, “Wands are only as powerful as the wizards who use them.
-Some wizards just like to boast that theirs are bigger.”
-(J.K.
+“Wands are only as powerful as the wizards who use them.
+Some wizards just like to boast that theirs are bigger.” — (J.K.
 Rowling, Harry Potter and the Deathly Hallows)

 9 a.m.
 I’m shaken awake by my tween daughters so I can take them to summer camp.

-High noon. … or is it the dawn of the Apocalypse?
+High noon … or, perhaps, the dawn of the Apocalypse?

 3 p.m., in an attempt to distract myself, I watch a Friends reruns, the one where Monica proposes to Chandler.